shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

   - Robustness to domain shifts (classification accuracy)
   - Out-of-distribution detection (AUROC, FPR, AUPR)

 - Any other form of dataset and task that can be evaluated on a pre-trained (standard or non-standard training) ImageNet model.
 There are *no constraints* on the possible metrics, as long as they are based on the features, class scores, class uncertainties and in distribution scores of such a model.
+The design of our API is flexible and supports all metrics requiring a forward pass through the model.

-In all cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community, in order to make these datasets available to a broader audience as part of a curated benchmark package.
+In all above cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation tasks to consolidate them in one benchmark suite and/or if they are known only to a particular community.
 Examples include small datasets that test an interesting distribution shift, such as shifts occurring due to applications in the real world, and insightful benchmarks that you might have included in a publication highlighting the advantages or problems of certain models.